 For South Africans, latency also plays an important part in this.
 Sometimes, it might look like a hit registered, while in actual fact it didn’t.
-For an explanation of how to deal with high latency in Overwatch, you should check out our guide on the matter.
+For an explanation of how to deal with high latency in Overwatch.
 I’ve cried cheater in the past, and maybe so have you.
 It is definitely a lie that some gamers tell themselves so they feel better about their skill level in a game, or they just don’t realize what effects high latency should have on what they see on their screen.

 Just one more hour